Resolutions & Campaigns

 The Campaigns supported are varied and whilst many relate to laws, rights and conditions for women and children, equal emphasis has been given to animal cruelty, the environment, planning and housing, rural conditions, local government and transport – essentially any issue giving rise to a desire for change in the UK or Internationally.
 The resolutions reflect the events of the time – wars, proposed laws, inequality – but also some topics have recurred over the years.
 For example, five resolutions relating to child abuse were selected between 1923 and 1986; thirteen relating to Social Security between 1925 and 1987.

-What are the most recent Campaigns?
+What were some of the other recent Campaigns?

 • Dental Health Matters